DebajyotiTalukder2001/DebajyotiTalukder2001/README.md

 <h2>💫 About Me: </h2>

-With a solid foundation in programming languages such as C, Java, and Python, as well as expertise in web development, I am driven to advance my career in the IT industry.
+With a solid foundation in programming languages such as Java and Python, as well as expertise in web development, I am driven to advance my career in the IT industry.
 I have experience in implementing diverse applications utilizing machine learning, deep learning, and various Python libraries.
 I am committed to staying ahead of technological advancements to deliver impactful solutions that drive organizational success and foster innovation.

 - 📫 How to reach me: <br>